magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/entities.md

 ## Entity Lifetime Management

-In CSP, the `SpaceEntitySystem` governs how objects (space entities) are created, modified, synchronized, and deleted within a virtual space.
+In CSP, the `OnlineRealtimeEngine` governs how objects (space entities) are created, modified, synchronized, and deleted within a virtual space.
 Understanding this flow is crucial for building responsive, real-time applications in multi-user environments.
 Below is an overview of the expected flow when using space entities.

 1. **Entity Creation**